 Employee engagement plays a large role in the effectiveness of your company’s health benefits.
 From fighting costs, to enhancing health, to establishing a workplace culture of wellbeing—the more engaged your employees are in their care, the better.
-If you’re looking to ramp up engagement among your healthy—and not-so-healthy—employees, we’ve put together the following five ways you might start to build on your plan.
+If you’re looking to ramp up engagement among your employees, we’ve put together the following five ways you might start to build on your plan.

 One way employers are ramping up efforts in employee health engagement is through the use of health coaches.
-Either in person (onsite) or by phone, employees can take advantage of licensed professionals committed to helping them meet their personal health goals.
+Either in person (onsite) or virtually, employees can take advantage of licensed professionals committed to helping them meet their personal health goals.
 This service comes in handy especially for employees with costly chronic conditions, since working with a health coach can help manage and mitigate chronic conditions—along with the high costs associated with complex care.
 Health coaching spurs engagement and creates accountability, which is proven to keep employees engaged.

 While free preventive care has become commonplace among most of the larger health insurance companies, are you communicating this available option to your employees?
 If they know that care like annual checkups, annual flu shots and other preventive procedures are free as part of their benefits, you can bet they’ll be more likely to stay engaged all year, every year.
 Check with your insurance company to see which preventive care options are included in your plan, then plan to tell your employees early and often for added engagement.